Organizing your lab book is easy to put off as it never seems quite as important as splitting your cells or running that gel.

 Did your sample look different from normal or was the machine you were using behaving in a strange way?
 While it may seem bordering on obsessive to keep track of such details, this information may be key to understanding peculiar results or troubleshooting failed experiments.

-The lab book is not your property but belongs to the university or organisation for which you work and therefore should be professional.
-Leave out any personal comments and musings, you can always keep an informal thought book that is all your own for such information.
-One way to keep it professional is to get your lab book checked with your supervisor, at least in the beginning, to see if what your doing is up to the level they expect.
+The lab book is not your property but belongs to the university or organization for which you work and therefore should be professional.
+Leave out any personal comments and musings, you can always keep your own informal thought book for such information.
+One way to keep it professional is to get your lab book checked by your supervisor, at least in the beginning, to see if what you’re doing is up to the level they expect.

-10. Go digital.
+10. Go Digital

 I hope these tips help you create and maintain a well-ordered lab book in a relatively painless way.

 Do you have any other handy hints for organizing your lab book?